Special Experience

 Savor a Chef’s Insights Into Sourcing Quality Fish

 Entering the market floor brings you to a new side of Kyoto; as you walk past potential buyers inspecting bright-eyed fish, the sounds of rushing water and the scent of the ocean wash over you.
-Chef Oba will help to contextualize all of this by offering valuable insights into how he obtains and makes full use of top quality fish.
+Your guide will help to contextualize all of this by offering valuable insights into obtaining and making full use of top quality fish.

 Look forward to stopping at his supplier of choice, Seafoods Otani, run by fourth-generation owner Toru Otani and his son.
-Chef Oba sources almost all of his fish from Otani, a sign of his complete trust in the latter’s comprehensive knowledge and unwavering dedication to quality above all.
+The restaurant sources almost all of its fish from Otani, a sign of deep trust in the latter’s comprehensive knowledge and unwavering dedication to quality above all.
 You will be able to experience this firsthand by sampling a cut of fish bought by Otani at that very morning’s auction.

-Of course, don’t forget to take advantage of Chef Oba’s wealth of culinary experience by asking him any questions you may have about not only seafood, but also Japanese cuisine in general.
+Of course, don’t forget to take advantage of your guide’s wealth of culinary experience by asking him any questions you may have about not only seafood, but also Japanese cuisine in general.

-Discover How Tableware and Kitchen Tools Shape Chef Oba’s Meals
+Discover How Tableware and Kitchen Tools Shape the Cuisine

-After this special visit, take another step into Chef Oba’s world by visiting Katsufujiya, a long-established wholesaler that supplies dishes, knives, and just about anything else a culinary professional might need.
+After this special visit, take another step into the professional world behind Japanese cuisine by visiting Katsufujiya, a long-established wholesaler that supplies dishes, knives, and just about anything else a culinary professional might need.

-With so many items of all shapes, sizes, and materials, Katsufujiya is a feast for the eyes, something that Chef Oba values in his own meals.
-He explains, “I want my food to not only be delicious, but also entertain and move my guests.”
+With so many items of all shapes, sizes, and materials, Katsufujiya is a feast for the eyes, a quality that is deeply valued in Japanese cuisine.
+Food is expected not only to be delicious, but also to entertain and move those who experience it.
 Thus, each plate, bowl, and cup is a vital part of their experience.
-Some are chosen to complement the size and color of a specific dish, while others jump out at Chef Oba, inspiring him to cook something that completes it.
+Some are chosen to complement the size and color of a specific dish, while others inspire new ideas, sparking dishes designed to feel complete only when paired together.

-Whether you hope to level up your own Japanese cuisine or simply want a quality souvenir, Chef Oba is happy to explain about the dishes and tools you come across or even help you to choose something for yourself.
+Whether you hope to level up your own Japanese cuisine or simply want a quality souvenir, your guide will be happy to explain about the dishes and tools you come across or even help you to choose something for yourself.

-Deepen Your Understanding of a Kyoto Culinary Master’s Craft
+Deepen Your Understanding of a Kyoto Chef’s Craft

 This Wabunka tour not only grants you access to an off-limits fish market area, but also takes you behind the scenes of an expert chef’s process.
-Savor the opportunity to learn firsthand about the fresh fish and beautiful dishes that Chef Oba transforms into unforgettable meals, knowledge that is sure to help you enjoy Japanese cuisine even more.
+Savor the opportunity to learn firsthand about the fresh fish and beautiful dishes that are transformed into unforgettable meals, knowledge that is sure to help you enjoy Japanese cuisine even more.

 Kodaiji Tantora / Kyoto City Central Wholesale Market